id-Software/Quake-III-Arena/rend2-readme.txt

                                      0    - None. (default)
                                      1-16 - Some.
                                      17+  - Too much!

   r_ssao                         - Enable screen-space ambient occlusion.
                                    Currently eats framerate and has some
                                    visible artifacts.
                                      0 - No. (default)
                                      1 - Yes.

+  r_softOverbright               - Enable software overbrighting.
+This enables
+                                   overbrighting even in a window.
+Is disabled when r_toneMap 1 and r_hdr 1.
+                                     0 - No.
+                                     1 - Yes. (default)

 Cvars for HDR and tonemapping: r_hdr                          - Do scene rendering in a framebuffer with